guzmanwolfrank/QuantTrading/Backtests/Pivot_Strat/readme.md

 Close: The price at which EURUSD closed for the period.
 This price is used by the algorithm to determine the main signal based on its proximity to the pivot point.<br/>
 Adj Close: The adjusted closing price, taking into account dividend distributions and stock splits.<br/>

-### Volume:
-The total number of EURUSD contracts traded during the period.
-This can be used to gauge market sentiment and volatility.<br/>

 ### Pivot Points:
 PP: The pivot point, calculated as the average of the previous day's high, low, and close prices.<br/>
 R1: The first resistance level, typically calculated as 1.5 times the distance between the PP and the S1 level, added to the PP.<br/>